libris/swepubanalys/src/main/resources/client/README.md

 ```
 karma run
 ```
 Karma is configured to run tests in Chrome and uses Webpack to build the needed bundles, where .test.js files constitute entry-points.
-To create a unit test, simply put a *.test.js file in a purposeful directory.
+To create a unit test, simply put a *.test.js file in any purposeful directory under client/.

 From karma.conf.js:
 ```